rogueunix/redux-sessionstorage-simple/README.md

-# Redux-LocalStorage-Simple
+# Redux-SessionStorage-Simple

-Save and load Redux state to and from LocalStorage.
+Save and load Redux state to and from SessionStorage.

+The same library by [kilkelly](https://github.com/kilkelly/redux-localstorage-simple), but for sessionStorage instead of localStorage.

 ## Installation
 ```sh